Click filter to remove

 Extent: 3 folders

 Description: Three items relating to Keresan languages and associated pueblos have been identified in the C. F. Voegelin Papers.
 They are all located in Subcollection II.
 They include correspondence with Joel M. Maring regarding Eastern and Western Keresan and Hopi in Series.
 I. Correspondence; and two stories from Cochiti ("Salt Woman Gets No Food at Cochiti" and "Arrow Boy and Eagle Girls") and one from Santo Domingo ("Turkey Girl") in the Southwestern Indian Tales category of Series III.
 Works by Voegelin, Subseries II: American Indian Tales for Children.
 The Keresan-speaking pueblos are also represented on Harry Tschopik's map of "Indian Languages in New Mexico, A.D.
 1600" (1938) in Subseries V: American Indian Languages.
-This item has been digitized and is available through the APS's Digital Library.
+This final item has been digitized and is available through the APS's Digital Library.
+Other portions of this material may be restricted due to potential cultural sensitivity.

 Collection: C. F. Voegelin Papers (Mss.Ms.Coll.68)